Fixturing with Vacuum Tables, Vacuum Chucks, and Vacuum Clamping Systems

-I’ve been interested off and on in vacuum fixturing for quite a while.
-My brother is in the design stage of a big CNC router table, and wants to build in a vacuum table capability.
-I had been dimly aware that it is also applicable to CNC milling operations on metal, but hadn’t really delved into it too much.
-Then I came across a great article showing how to build a vacuum table over on the MicroSystemsGeorgia web site and it was the impetus for several hours spent researching this method of fixturing.
+I’ve been interested off and on in vacuum chucks and fixturing for quite a while.
+My first contact was a great article showing how to build a vacuum table over on the MicroSystemsGeorgia web site and it was the impetus for several hours spent researching this method of fixturing.

-Here is the table design by Chris Kokourek that got me going:
+Let’s go over that work in detail because it gives a great overview of how vacuum chucks and fixturing work.
+Here is the vcuum table design by Chris Kokourek that got me going:

-Here is the vacuum table mounted on the VMC table.
-That outside groove was done with a 1/8″ ballnose and is used to hold rubber cord that seals the edge.
+The vacuum table mounts on the VMC table with the usual T-Slot hardware.
+That outside groove was done with a 1/8″ ball nose end mill and is used to hold rubber cord that seals the edge.
 The round vacuum ports are milled 1/16″ deep and each one has a hole in the center leading to the passages behind…

-Here is the vacuum pump.
+Any vacuum system needs a vacuum pump, and this one uses a venturi vaccum pump.
 It takes compressed air (20 CFM) and uses a venturi to generate the vacuum.
 In addition, it tries to silence the noise a bit.
-Not cheap, but some of these are available on eBay!
+Not cheap, but some of these are available on eBay.

 Here are the air passages on the back side of the vacuum table…